 Impact

 The vulnerability results from an improper configuration of the access control mechanism in ZTE MU5250, allowing attackers to retrieve sensitive data without proper authorization.
-This weakness is a classic information disclosure flaw (CWE-200) that permits remote viewing of system information, potentially exposing configuration details or other confidential data.
+This weakness is an information disclosure flaw (CWE-200) and an access control failure (CWE-862) that permits remote viewing of system information, potentially exposing configuration details or other confidential data.
 The impact depends on the sensitivity of the disclosed data; it could lead to compromised privacy, operational insight, or further exploitation if exposed credentials are included.

 Affected Systems